timetellsinnovations/tecnisiolrecommendertool_v2/IOL-ASSESSMENT-REVIEW-GUIDE.md

 **Document Purpose**: Comprehensive guide for team review of the IOL recommendation logic, question flow, and all possible outcomes.

-**Last Updated**: December 2, 2025
+**Last Updated**: December 17, 2025

 ---

 ## Executive Summary

-This tool guides patients through a 5-question assessment to recommend one of **6 approved TECNIS® IOL products** based on their lifestyle, preferences, and eye health.
+This tool guides patients through a 5-question assessment to recommend one of **3 approved TECNIS® IOL products** (plus Toric variants for astigmatism) based on their lifestyle, preferences, and eye health.
 The recommendation algorithm prioritizes patient safety while matching lens capabilities to patient needs.

-### Approved IOL Products (6 Total)
+### Approved IOL Products

 | Base Model | Standard Version | Toric Version (for Astigmatism) |
 |------------|------------------|--------------------------------|